Zhang-Xuewen/DeePCtools/README.md

 # DeePCtools
 A wrapped package for Data-enabled predictive control (DeePC) implementation.
 Including **DeePC** and **Robust DeePC** design with multiple objective functions.

 If you have questions, remarks, technical issues etc. feel free to use the issues page of this repository.
-We are looking forward to your feedback and the discussion.
+I am looking forward to your feedback and the discussion.
 ## I. How to use

 This package operates within the Python framework.